Fastest 3D Printers in 2019

 The Carbon M2 is a small-scale industrial 3D printer that uses a proprietary technology – called the Continuous Liquid Interface Production (CLIP) – to rapidly create high-resolution objects.
 It is the big brother of the Carbon M1, featuring twice the build volume and improved performance across the board.

 In the words of Carbon, CLIP works by “projecting light through an oxygen-permeable window into a reservoir of UV-curable resin.”
-Using this process, the M2 can print continuously, which translates to a more consistent print quality and, more importantly, faster print speeds.
+Using this process, the M2 can print continuously, which translates to more consistent print quality and, more importantly, faster print speeds.
 In addition, objects produced by the M2 are a lot less fragile than those created by regular desktop 3D printers.

 The M2 comes with a fully enclosed frame, an onboard touchscreen interface, and the ability to connect wirelessly.
 Even though the M2 looks like a regular desktop 3D printer, it isn’t priced like one.
 It is one of the most expensive small-scale industrial 3D printers on the market.